airmelon-studio/colyn191/README.md

 * add support of top 23 countries with confirmed cases of covid-19
 * add user dedicated hashtag
 * fix edge case on company, state and report import
-* do not send daily report if source give a 404
+* do not send daily report if source gives a 404
 * avoid duplicate report
-* display chart only if ratio is greater than 5%
 * support latest version of timeseries
-* support legacy active property of CSSEGISandData
+* support legacy property of CSSEGISandData

 ### Support or Contact